 We propose:

-That the Lu Woughter nature preserve be protected with deed restrictions before the sale.
+That the Luellen Woughter nature reserve be protected with deed restrictions before the sale.
 A conservation easement can be arranged by a nonprofit conservancy such as Blue Heron or Six Rivers, typically accompanied by a donation.
+The most critical portion is the western block, because of its shared border with other natural areas.

-That the Waterford Township Parks and Recreation Department purchase the nature reserve with assistance from the Michigan Natural Resources Trust Fund, the Six Rivers Regional Land Conservancy's acquisition assist program, any available grants, and funds COWL is able to raise by our ongoing fundraisers.
+That the Waterford Township Parks and Recreation Department Oakland County Parks Department purchase the nature reserve with assistance from the Michigan Natural Resources Trust Fund, the Six Rivers Regional Land Conservancy's acquisition assist program, any available grants, and funds COWL is able to raise by our ongoing fundraisers (please donate).
+Waterford Township did not even consider purchasing the natural areas in their deliberations - only a small connector to Hess-Hathaway.
+This may have been to respect OCC's original plan to develop the natural area, as was leaked via this document, and then loudly denied by OCC, which contains edits by OCC (the R1C language) and OC Parks after being provided clean by Waterford Township.

 That the Oakland County Parks department be involved to help preserve the Lu Woughter Nature Reserve so it may continue to serve residents and provide the connector trail between Hess-Hathaway and possible future trails which could span all the way to the Riverwalk, Drayton Plains Nature Center, and the proposed new Drayton Plains downtown area.

-Social sentiment is generally negative about the sale, but preserving significant portions of the land for public use may be popular.
+Social sentiment is generally negative about the sale, but preserving all of the land for public use is popular.

-The nature preserve shares a border with the Hess-Hathaway township park to the west and the school district land to the north, providing sufficient ecological range for the species which require it.
+The nature reserve shares a border with the Hess-Hathaway township park to the west and the school district land to the north, providing sufficient ecological range for the species which require it.

 The account has been opened!
 The first $220 has been invested in low-fee broad market ETFs (about 60-70% total market ETF, 30-40% extended market ETF.)